Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 Lead nurturing emails are a great way to connect on a 1-on-1 level with a prospect.
 As long as you stand out and offer value, your emails are still going to get opened, even in this age of digital noise.
-In fact, about 60% of B2B marketers say email is their most effective revenue channel.
+In fact, almost 80% of marketers have seen an increase in email engagement over the last 12 months.

 Done tactfully, email lead nurturing can guide a prospect along their B2B buyer’s journey from being passively interested to a committed customer.